 truth" because they thought their work was too good to be changed.

-feeling, but you must be smart about it.
+but you must be smart about it.
 Don't overdo your writing.
 What do I mean when I say this?
-Don't make
+Don't make your

-your characters carry out acts that essentially take them out of character.
-This can happen when you get too
+characters carry out acts that essentially take them out of character.
+This can happen when you get too wrapped

-wrapped up in the moment.
-Some of you are probably saying, "But, Scot, I can't write a scene unless I put my
+up in the moment.
+Some of you are probably saying, "But, Scot, I can't write a scene unless I put my soul into it."

-to that degree of emotion in that scenario.
-You certainly know what you would do (the author) if you were put
+that degree of emotion in that scenario.
+You certainly know what you would do (the author) if you were put into

-into that situation, and that is where the lines can become crossed.
-Remember who is speaking or acting out during
+that situation, and that is where the lines can become crossed.
+Remember who is speaking or acting out during that

 character's personality to the next, making their story a very dull read.
 Once I realized what was wrong with it, I